Chimpanzee Trekking in Uganda

 About 700 chimpanzees live in Kaniyo Pabidi and Budongo Forest.
 One group is for tourism.

-Trekking for chimpanzees in Budongo is rewarding.
+Tracking chimpanzees in Budongo is rewarding.
 You can also enjoy.

 • Game drives